trilemma-dev/SecureXPC/FAQ.md

 # Is shared memory supported?
 Yes, but it's currently in an experimental state.
 The basic building blocks are available for you to build your own multi-process data structures, namely both typed and untyped shared memory as well as a cross-process semaphore.
-If you have feedback on how this part of the API can be improved, please start a Github discussion!
+If you have feedback on how this part of the API can be improved, please start a GitHub discussion!

 # What are the differences between `Codable` vs `NSSecureCoding`?
 SecureXPC uses types conforming to Swift's `Codable` protocol to serialize data across the XPC connection.
 Due to the